-The 2015 Dodge Journey ranks 18 out of 22 Affordable Compact SUVs.
+The 2015 Dodge Journey ranks 11 out of 13 Affordable Midsize SUVs.
 This ranking is based on our analysis of published reviews and test drives of the Dodge Journey, as well as reliability and safety data.

 Although they like the 2015 Dodge Journey’s attractive cabin and intuitive infotainment system, reviewers say it has an underpowered engine and poor fuel economy.

 Automotive journalists complain that the 2015 Dodge Journey's base four-cylinder engine is underpowered and unrefined.
 Its four-speed automatic transmission is also outdated and contributes to the Journey’s lackluster fuel economy, they report.
 Test drivers agree that the available V6 is the better choice for strong, smooth power, and it’s paired with a more polished six-speed automatic transmission.
 With an EPA-estimated 19/26 mpg city/highway, the base Journey uses more fuel than many SUVs in the class.
 Most reviewers agree that the Dodge Journey has confidence-inspiring handling through turns and a cushy ride over rough roads.
 However, a few critics disagree, saying the Journey feels unwieldy.